What makes yaupon tea energy different from coffee?

 Why American Sourcing Changes the Flavor

-Yaupon grows wild in the American Southeast.
-No irrigation needed, no pesticides, no fertilizer, no ocean shipping.
-This isn't just an environmental story, it's a freshness story.
+Yaupon grows wild in the American Southeast, without any irrigation, pesticides, fertilizer, or ocean shipping.
+It's isn't just an environmental story, but also a freshness story.

 Tea and coffee both contain volatile aromatic compounds—delicate molecules that create flavor and aroma.
 These compounds fade during storage and long-distance transit.
 When your coffee beans cross an ocean in shipping containers, or when tea leaves sit in warehouses for months, you're tasting what's left after those aromatics have degraded.
 The difference between regional sourcing and global supply chains shows up in your cup as brightness, clarity, and depth that hasn't been dulled by time and distance.